containers/youki/docs/doc-draft.md

 On invoking Youki, main function parses args passed to it, which contains directory path to store container state (check runc .
 8 . md in [runc man pages]), optional log path and log format string and a subcommand such as create, delete etc.

-From there it matches subcommand arg with possible subcommand and takes appropriate actions, such as creating a new container, deleting a container erc.
+From there it matches subcommand arg with possible subcommand and takes appropriate actions, such as creating a new container, deleting a container, etc.

 ### create container